 In his book “Change Your Brain, Change Your Life,” Dr. Daniel Amen talks about “ANTs” – Automatic Negative Thoughts.
 These are the bad thoughts that are usually reactionary, like “Those people are laughing, they must be talking about me,” or “The boss wants to see me?
 It must be bad!”
 When you notice these thoughts, realize that they are nothing more than ANTs and squash them!

 7. Practice Lovin’, Touchin’ & Squeezin’ (Your Friends and Family)

 You don’t have to be an expert to know the benefits of a good hug.
-Positive physical contact with friends, loved ones, and even pets, is an instant pick-me-up.
+Positive physical contact with friends loved ones, and even pets are an instant pick-me-up.
 One research study on this subject had a waitress touch some of her customers on the arm as she handed them their checks.
 She received higher tips from these customers than from the ones she didn’t touch!

 8. Increase Your Social Activity